Book - Paperback

 About the Authors

-Kenneth H. Carter, Jr. is resident bishop of the Florida Conference of the United Methodist Church.
-Along with the Cabinet, he gives pastoral and administrative leadership to almost 800 congregations, fresh expressions of church, campus ministries and outreach initiatives in an episcopal area that stretches from Tallahassee and Jacksonville to Miami and the Keys.
-He came to the Florida Conference in 2012, following a ministry of almost thirty years in Western North Carolina, twenty-nine as a local church pastor.
+Kenneth H. Carter Jr. is resident bishop of the Western North Carolina Conference of the United Methodist Church.
+He gives pastoral and administrative leadership to more than 1000 congregations, fresh expressions of church, campus ministries, and outreach initiatives.
+His episcopal area stretches across the 44 western counties of the state.
+He served for 29 years as a pastor in Western North Carolina and is the author of several books.

 Bishop J. Michael Lowry